It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 If you want to run a successful blog then you need to treat it like a business.
 That means:

-- Post frequently and consistently.
-Showing up every day and doing what is needed.
+- Showing up consistently and do what is needed.

-- Investing both your time and money wisely to grow your business.
+- Invest both your time and money wisely to grow your business.

 If you want to blog as a hobby then more power to you, but successful bloggers understand there is a huge difference between blogging for fun and blogging for money.